 Products List for painting Terracotta Pots

-Next, pour your chalky based paint in a separate container.
-You don’t want to contaminate your paint.
-The clay pots are in no way clean.
-Trust me on this one. 🙂 I used an inexpensive chip brush for this project and saved my good brushes for my furniture.
+Next, apply the chalky based paint to your terracotta pots.
+One good coat will do.
+I used a dark grey for the base color.
+Use an inexpensive chip brush for this project if you want to save your good paintbrushes.
 I call these my lazy throwaway brushes.
 Sometimes I wash them but it’s rare.
 I’m a lazy painter, what can I say?
 But if you feel froggy, wash them and reuse.
 They will hold up!

-Until the next project…
+Until the next project… xo, Do

 Don’t forget to PIN IT NOW… for later!